Info

 • We like to think so!
 We surveyed our collaborators in 2022 and 2024, and average satisfaction with BERI was 4.74 out of 5.

 • BERI launches new trial collaborations through an annual application process, which typically opens up each May.
 The majority of our focus is taken up with supporting our current collaborators, and we rarely take on new collaborators outside of a structured application round.
-But we do respond to most emails, so please reach out to contact AT existence DOT org if you have any questions!
+But we do respond to most emails, so please reach out to contact@existence.org if you have any questions!

 In addition to boosting productivity, we hope that the support BERI provides will help make the difference, to some researchers, between feeling like an academic with no outside support versus feeling a deep sense of encouragement from one’s surrounding social context.
 Support from BERI means someone is going above and beyond to help you in your work, because they value and believe in the charitable impact of what you’re trying to do.